 Another reason why a cat may have a seizure is due to head trauma.
 Cats that are hit by a car, fall from a balcony, or endure other types of injuries to their head can cause damage that results in a seizure.
-Various illnesses, including brain tumors, viruses, and parasites can also be at fault for causing a cat to have a seizure.
+Various illnesses, including brain tumors, viruses, low blood sugar, and parasites can also be at fault for causing a cat to have a seizure.

 What to Do When Your Cat Has a Seizure